-Christian specialises in advising on all matters relating to Cayman Islands and BVI funds and investment services, including the formation and establishment of, and on-going advice to mutual funds and hedge funds, master-feeder structures and the formation of stand-alone vehicles, including segregated portfolio companies, exempted limited partnerships, unit trusts and private equity structures as well as listing applications.
+Christian specialises in advising on all matters relating to Cayman Islands funds and investment services, including the formation and establishment of, and on-going advice to mutual funds and hedge funds, master-feeder structures and the formation of stand-alone vehicles, including segregated portfolio companies, exempted limited partnerships, unit trusts and private equity structures as well as listing applications.
 Christian also advises on regulatory and compliance matters as well as investment business and licensing matters.

 Christian is a member of the Law Society of Ireland and the Law Society of England and Wales and is admitted to practice law in both the Cayman Islands as well as the British Virgin Islands.

-Recent matters include advising on the structuring, formation and establishment of, and on-going advice to mutual funds and hedge funds including bespoke share classes, suspensions, side pockets, side letters, shareholder rights and agreements, registrations, de-registrations, continuations, mergers and acquisitions, transfers, conversions, performance fees and fee structures, material contracts and agreements, FATCA and CRS reporting requirements, Cayman AIFMD measures, legislative developments and all aspects of funds and securities law, amongst other matters.
+Recent matters include advising on the structuring, formation and establishment of, and on-going advice to mutual funds and private hedge funds including bespoke share classes, suspensions, side pockets, side letters, shareholder rights and agreements, registrations, de-registrations, continuations, mergers and acquisitions, transfers, conversions, performance fees and fee structures, material contracts and agreements, FATCA and CRS reporting requirements, Cayman AIFMD measures, legislative developments and all aspects of funds and securities law, amongst other matters.

 University College, Dublin (Ireland)

 Law Society of Ireland